Sinhika/WeatherMaker/README.txt

 4. Build wthrmkr:
    make

-5. Copy the resulting wthrmkr executable to wherever you want it, like /usr/local/bin or /usr/games/bin.
+5. Install the resulting wthrmkr executable to wherever you want it, like /usr/local/bin or /usr/games/bin.

 Currently, WeatherMaker should compile on any system with g++ and a working implementation of libc/glibc, including all the header files (it requires getopt.h).
-I have tested it on Linux 4.15 and earlier with glibc.
+I have tested it on Linux 4.15 and earlier, and I have successfully compiled it for Windows-64 using the mingw-64 toolchain on WLS.
 It is single-threaded, so it should compile fine on older systems.

 Windows/Cygwin: